 '''

 protocols {

 msdp {

 import {

 access-list access-list-name

 }

 }

+}

 '''

-This command controls which (S,G) pairs from the multicast routing table that the router advertises.
-It also defines to which groups these pairs are sent.
-This command applies to the SA message origination, and not to SA-message forwarding.
+This command controls which (S,G) pairs are accepted.
+This command applies to the SA message receipt, and not to SA-message forwarding.

-Use the set form of this command to configure which (S,G) pairs from the multicast routing table are advertised.
+Use the set form of this command to configure which (S,G) pairs are accepted.

-Use the delete form of this command to delete the configuration of which (S,G) pairs from the multicast routing table are advertised.
+Use the delete form of this command to delete the configuration of which (S,G) pairs are accepted.

-Use the show form of this command to display the configuration of which (S,G) pairs from the multicast routing table are advertised.
+Use the show form of this command to display the configuration that specifies which (S,G) pairs are accepted.